bpatra/personal-blog/_posts/2014-07-08-executing-psake-build-script-with-teamcity.md

 Now let us look on how to combine and invoke the PSake targets from Teamcity.
 I have a <em>/build</em> directory at the root of the repository which looks like

-{% include image-caption.html imageurl='/assets/images/legacy-wp-content/2014/07/directorystructure.jpg' title="The organisation of build target with PSake" caption="The organisation of build target with PSake" %}
+{% include image-caption.html imageurl='/assets/images/legacy-wp-content/2014/07/directorystructure.jpg' caption="The organisation of build target with PSake" %}

 The PSake project is located under the <em>/build</em> folder.
 In the <em>/targets</em> directory we put all targets where one target equals one file with the same name.
 The <em>bootstrapTargets.ps1</em> loads all build targets that are put in the subdirectory with the same name.
 In <em>bootstrapTargets.ps1</em> I also put the high level targets, the one that will be called by the Continous Integration.
 Here, I have defined a high level target <em>Example</em> that executes first our <em>PatchAssemblyInfo</em> then another target that I have called <em>RenameMSI</em> (only for the example).
 You can also put in <em>bootstrapTargets.ps1</em> some functions that will be reused by the different targets.